rafid29mehda/Multi-modal-Medical-Model/1/Medical Fields.md

 - **Federated Transfer Learning**: Use knowledge transfer from a related domain (e.g., image classification in radiology) to speed up training on multi-modal data.

 ### 11. **Conclusion**
-By combining multi-modal data with federated learning, you can create robust models for early-stage disease detection that preserve privacy, improve performance by leveraging diverse data sources, and potentially generalize better to new hospitals or patient populations.
+By combining multi-modal data with federated learning, we can create robust models for early-stage disease detection that preserve privacy, improve performance by leveraging diverse data sources, and potentially generalize better to new hospitals or patient populations.